Sephiroth018/WoWDiscordBot/README.md

-# HeroismDiscordBot
+# WoWDiscordBot
-A discord bot mainly for the World of Warcraft guild Heroism-Antonidas(EU), but the architecture is setup so others could use it too (only the texts for output to discord are currently hardcoded, will be changed soon).
+A discord bot to post various information regarding World of Warcraft.

 It has multiple functions:
 * Notify people about characters joining or leaving the guild